How doctors in Gaza persevere amid Israel attacks

-“No doctor wakes up in the morning and says: ‘I'm going to amputate a child's leg without anaesthesia.’”
+“No doctor wakes up in the morning and says: ‘I'm going to amputate a child's leg without anaesthesia.’

 “You don't want to watch children suffer,” Dr Amber Alayyan with Doctors Without Borders, known by its French initials MSF, tells Al Jazeera.